crypti/cryptocurrencies/readme.md

 $ npm run build
 ```

-:bulb: Note that this build routine syncronously downloads the currency icons and saves them to the `images` directory.
+:bulb: Note that this build routine synchronously downloads the currency icons and saves them to the `images` directory.
 This means
 that the build routine takes a few minutes, since it has to process thousands of images.

 ## License